The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 In situations such as this, busy trial court judges generally agree with the unpaid lien claimants.
 The notice of non-responsibility will be deemed ineffective.

-This is not an unfair result.
+This is by no means an unfair result.
 Since the owner authorized the work and it received a substantial benefit to his or her property, it is not at all inequitable that the owner should pay for those benefits.
 It would be wrong for the owner to obtain the benefit of the improvements, while allowing those who provided them to go unpaid.
 Moreover, without such a system in place the door would be open for owners to set up sham tenants who would enter into construction contracts only to disappear before the work is even done, thus leaving the contractor, subcontractors, and suppliers without a source of payment.

 The mechanics lien system in place prevents such duplicity.
-Although the notice of non-responsibility is a useful protective device, it has its limitations.
+Although the notice of non-responsibility is a useful protective device, it has its resonable limitations.
 Owners would do well to know these limitations, and to understand that in some cases, the notice will not offer any protection at all.

 There are innumerable scenarios to illustrate the ins and outs of these procedures.
 The key is to consult with knowledgeable counsel who has experience dealing with construction disputes in general and notices of non-responsibility in particular.